ContactVault Logo ContactVault ALPHA v.1.0

 Abuse‑resistant by default

-• Per‑IP throttling for hot paths.
+• Per-IP throttling for public send and applicant-login hot paths.

 • Configurable proof-of-work gate for public forms.